-One of the nicest ways to while away an afternoon is sitting on the top deck of a boat, as it takes in the sights along the river.
-So how about a leisurely trip from Westminster Bridge to Greenwich Pier, on a TRS River Cruise?
+One of the nicest ways to while away an afternoon is sitting on the top deck of a sightseeing boat.
+And one of the nicest sightseeing boats in London is the TRS River Cruise from Westminster Bridge to Greenwich Pier.

-The hour-long trip takes you past the London Eye, Cleopatra's Needle, the Globe Theatre, Tate Modern, St. Paul's, the Tower of London, Tower Bridge and Canary Wharf.
-You will then pull into Greenwich, right next-door to the famous Cutty Sark clipper ship.
+The hour-long trip will take you from the shadow of Big Ben, past Cleopatra's Needle, the Globe Theatre, Tate Modern, St. Paul's, the Tower of London, Tower Bridge (where you can get off, if you wish), then past the skyscrapers at Canary Wharf before pulling into Greenwich Pier, right next-door to the famous Cutty Sark clipper ship.

 Guest – “Thanks for your answer.
 I think in your FAQ entry is not clear you can disembark at Catharine's in the route Westminster-Greenwich, because there is another route Greenwich-St. Catharine's.”